Jocelynshujing/SupplementaryMaterial-TCL-cold-MHW-drivers/MHWs_evolution.md

 <img width="3875" height="2926" alt="GlobDist_MHW_byclusters_Dominant (1)" src="https://github.com/user-attachments/assets/00732c06-49db-4334-b21c-03629f23860a" />

+The MHW tracks showed two outstanding MHW events, one from January to June 2004, and another from December 2005 to February 2006.
+Both exhibit similar spatial evolution—expanding westward and northward across the Pacific, while deepening from the mixed layer into the thermocline in the extended regions.
+The 2005–2006 event, however, evolved more rapidly.
 <img width="1946" height="498" alt="image" src="https://github.com/user-attachments/assets/4e4316be-c251-4043-a7ad-945a684814fb" />

 | Metrics | 2004 MHW | 2005-2006 MHW |